-To this end, Charter Oak provides information about various web sites that will help students write research papers, provides free tutoring for those who need assistance in writing research papers, and offers a one-credit research writing course.
-Faculty make it clear on their course syllabi what constitutes academic dishonesty and the Charter Oak staff make it clear in publications and on the web site.
+To this end, Charter Oak State College provides information about various web sites that will help students write research papers, provides free tutoring for those who need assistance in writing research papers,and allows students to submit drafts of their written work to Turnitin.
+Faculty make it clear on their course syllabi what constitutes academic dishonesty and the staff make it clear in publications and on the website.

 When an instructor receives academic work from a student, the instructor expects the work to be that of the student, therefore:

-3. Since many of Charter Oak’s courses require group projects, it is important to clarify with the instructor which assignments can be turned in by the group and which must be the work of the individual student.
+- Since many of our courses require group projects, it is important to clarify with the instructor which assignments can be turned in by the group and which must be the work of the individual student.

-4. Unless permission is received in advance from the faculty member in charge of the course involved, a student may not submit, in identical or similar form, work for one course that has been used to fulfill any academic requirement in another course at Charter Oak or any other institution.
+- Unless permission is received in advance from the faculty member in charge of the course involved, a student may not submit, in identical or similar form, work for one course that has been used to fulfill any academic requirement in another course at Charter Oak State College or any other institution.
 If a student perceives the possibility of overlapping assignments, the student should consult with the appropriate faculty.
-At Charter Oak, faculty are encouraged to use a software package that checks for plagiarism.
+At Charter Oak State College, faculty are encouraged to use a software package that checks for plagiarism.
 This software package becomes a database for all papers ever turned in.
-Therefore if a student’s paper has been submitted to the data base for checking, if it or a similar paper had been turned in before, the results of the review of the new paper will show that a previous similar or identical paper had been submitted for another course.
+Therefore if a student's paper has been submitted to the database for checking, if it or a similar paper had been turned in before, the results of the review of the new paper will show that a previous similar or identical paper had been submitted for another course.

 Academic misconduct includes, but is not limited to:

-D. Using another person as a substitute in any form of academic evaluations or doing unauthorized academic work for which another will receive credit;
+- Using another person as a substitute in any form of academic evaluations or doing unauthorized academic work for which another will receive credit; and

-If a student knowingly assists another student in committing an act of academic misconduct, such student shall be equally accountable for the violation and shall be subject to the sanctions outlined in the Student Code of Conduct (see Student Code of Conduct in this catalog).
+If a student knowingly assists another student in committing an act of academic misconduct, such student shall be equally accountable for the violation and shall be subject to the sanctions outlined in the Student Code of Conduct. (see Student Code of Conduct in the catalog).

 Instructor’s, Proctor’s and Assessment Coordinator’s Roles